 Your journey begins on clearly marked paths that immediately immerse you in the preserve's tranquil atmosphere.
 The trail meanders alongside Lick Brook, where the constant sound of flowing water creates a natural soundtrack for your hike.
 Dense canopy overhead filters sunlight into dappled patterns on the forest floor, while the air carries the fresh, earthy scents of moss and fallen leaves.

 As you progress deeper into the gorge, the terrain becomes more dramatic.
 Rocky outcroppings and steep-sided walls reveal the geological forces that shaped this landscape over thousands of years.
-The path itself remains manageable, though sturdy hiking shoes are essential for navigating occasional rocky sections and potentially slippery areas near the water.
+The path itself requires sturdy hiking shoes for navigating occasional rocky sections and potentially slippery areas near the water.
+Use caution while hiking, particularly with children and pets, as the gorge is deep and lacks guard rails along the trail.

-The elevation gain of 122 meters occurs gradually over the course of your hike, making the ascent feel natural rather than strenuous.
-Most hikers complete the journey to the waterfall and back within 1 to 2 hours, though the preserve's peaceful setting encourages taking your time to fully appreciate the surroundings.
+The elevation gain of 122 meters occurs across the 5.8-km circular route, making this a moderately challenging hike that typically takes 1 hour 43 minutes to complete, though the preserve's peaceful setting encourages taking your time to fully appreciate the surroundings.

 Wildlife and Natural Features